-5 Best Password Managers for Mac in 2023
+8 Best Password Managers for Mac in 2023 (Free and Paid)

-While all my picks provide excellent security features for excellent password management, 1Password delivered the best results in my tests.
-It features a Secret Key that, in addition to its two-factor authentication, keeps your passwords safe from prying eyes.
-I strongly recommend you try it out risk-free with its 14-day free trial.
+While all my picks provide excellent security features, ease of use, and additional features for Mac users, Dashlane delivered the best results in my tests.
+It provides top-tier features and a simple-to-use Mac app.
+I strongly recommend you try it out risk-free with its 30-day free trial.

 Quick Guide: Best Password Managers for Mac in 2023